Policies and Deadlines

 The student may appeal withdrawal decisions by the last day of finals.
 Contact the Registrar’s at records@sfsu.edu or (415) 338-2350 for more information.

-Please first check the course description in the Bulletin and consult with your major advisor to determine if the class can be taken for CR/NC as some major requirements require letter grade only.
-If CR/NC is permitted, then you may change your grading option via your SF State Gateway until Friday, May 10.
-Please visit the Registrar’s Office website for the most accurate dates/deadlines).
-Senate policy S23-305 states that letter grades are not convertible to CR/NC and CR/NC grades are not convertible to letter grades after the deadline so the Associate Dean will not approve requests for changes if you miss this date.
-Please be mindful of this and consult with your instructor or major advisor if you are considering changing the grading option.
+Please check the course description in the Bulletin and consult with your major advisor to determine if the class can be taken for CR/NC as some major requirements require letter grade only.
+If CR/NC is permitted, then you may change your grading option via your SF State Gateway (instructions here) by the deadline associated with your session*:

 Important note: Students do not need to officially add a class in which they currently have an “I” or Incomplete in (unless they want to retake this class with a different instructor).
 Please consult with your original instructor or an advisor if you have questions.

 Always check your registration on your SF State Gateway after making any changes and before deadlines to ensure you are registered properly for your classes.
 It is always your responsibility to ensure your schedule is correct, even if the instructor indicates they will drop you.
-All deadlines will be strictly adhered to by the instructor, the Department Chair and the CHSS Associate Dean.
+All deadlines will be strictly adhered to by the instructor, the Department Chair, and the CHSS Associate Dean.

 For matters to be handled in a timely manner, it is important to follow the proper channels by first connecting with the instructor or department involved.
 If you are uncertain of what steps to take, you can also contact the Associate Dean’s Office for a consultation prior to taking action as we are here to support your success.
 If the issue has not been resolved at the department level, please contact the Associate Dean’s Office by emailing assocdean@sfsu.edu or calling (415) 405-3533.